LoremLabs/kudos-for-code-action/README.md

 # Kudos for Code GitHub Action

 Give credit where credit is due!
 The **Kudos for Code** GitHub Action, crafted by [LoremLabs](https://github.com/LoremLabs), is your ally in appreciating the contributions of open-source collaborators.
-This automation streamlines the process of acknowledging kudos within your codebase.
+This automation streamlines the process of acknowledging [Kudos](https://www.kudos.community) within your codebase.

 ## Example Usage

+You can automatically install this in your repo via the Semicolons GitHub App, available after logging into [semicolons.com](https://www.semicolons.com/).

+To manually install this action, add the following to your workflow file `.github/workflows/kudos.yml`:

 ```yaml
 name: Kudos for Code